Community Dental Support

 No. Individual of any age who meets the eligibility criteria may enrol in the CDSP.

 An eligible person can choose a dental clinic from the participating NGOs and contact the clinic directly to book an appointment to enrol in the CDSP.
-Alternatively, a needy person can contact a registered social worker who will make referrals for eligible persons and contact the dental clinics to book an appointment.
+Alternatively, a needy person can contact a registered social worker who will make arrangements for eligible persons and contact the dental clinics to book an appointment.
+The homeless can be referred by registered social workers in designated NGOs.

 Eligible persons can select a participating dental clinic according to their own choice.
 The list of dental clinics can be found in the website of the CDSP, with their essential information including practice district and contact information.